SovietCoffe404/Hack-Pad-V2-HC-project/firmware/README.md

 Preset shortcuts (`@SHORTCUT`): `@COPY @PASTE @CUT @UNDO @REDO @SAVE
 @SELECTALL @ALTTAB @ENTER @ESC @TAB`.
 Any other text is typed out literally.

-## Technical notes

-- **Why BLE and not WiFi**: for a battery-powered device that only needs to send keystrokes, BLE uses much less power — with WiFi the 14500 battery would last noticeably less.
-- **Why the cable still works**: the ESP32-C3 has a USB-serial port built into the chip itself (not HID), so `Serial` still works exactly like before for talking to `pc_app/`.
-- **Memory**: the ESP32-C3 has 320KB of RAM and 4MB of flash — much more
-  than the original SAMD21.
-The custom screen image still isn't persisted (it's sent fresh each session from the app), but there's now plenty of flash headroom to add that later if wanted (e.g. with LittleFS) — not implemented yet.